FIT WA 2026 Carbon Project

 Project Information:

-This project operates under the Carbon Credits (Carbon Farming Initiative, Plantation Forestry) Methodology Determination 2022.
-It combines two distinct activities: establishing new plantation forests on land that was previously used for grazing or cropping (Schedule 1), and converting existing short-rotation plantations, typically harvested quickly for woodchips, into long-rotation plantations yielding sawlogs (Schedule 2).
-By extending the rotation period, the trees grow larger and store carbon for a longer duration before harvesting.
+The project operates under the Carbon Credits (Carbon Farming Initiative, Plantation Forestry) Methodology Determination 2022.
+It combines two distinct activities: establishing new plantation forests on land that has been clear of trees for at least seven years, and converting existing short-rotation plantations (typically harvested for woodchips) into long-rotation forests (managed for sawlogs).
+By extending the rotation period or planting new trees, the project increases the average carbon stock on the land over time.